 Fact is, if we’re talking deities and divinity and all things non-mundane, no divine force can ever correspond to things terrestrial or human.
-For divine force to have meaning, it has to transcend all temporal terms, lest it fall prey to the limits befalling our ancestors since time immemorial, becoming one more abstraction among many in human history, through which people will turn righteous and all-knowing, assuming control of other people’s lives and affairs, praising their own houses and getting carried away over the years until the beauty in their beliefs is drained, leaving behind the ugly sediment, the bitter bone sucked empty of blood and marrow — just another dogma among dogmas supported by dogmatists eager to ride the wave of their own self-importance, pretending they’ve seen the light.
+For divine force to have meaning, it has to transcend all temporal terms, lest it fall prey to the limits befalling our ancestors since time immemorial.
+One more abstraction among many in human history, through which people will turn righteous and all-knowing.
+One more way for the select to assume control of other people’s lives and affairs, praising their own houses and getting carried away over the years until the beauty in their beliefs is drained, leaving behind the ugly sediment, the bitter bone sucked empty of blood and marrow — just another dogma among dogmas supported by dogmatists eager to ride the wave of their own self-importance, pretending they’ve seen the light.

 For any divine force to have meaning, it has to transcend all temporal terms.
 If it doesn’t, remaining defined by all-too human elements, the divine energy to which people are referring when seeking out religion, this extraordinary level of reality through which ordinary persons seek meaning, can’t live up to its potential.
 It remains constrained and defined by human-terrestrial parameters.
-It spoils the divine, turning it mundane, giving it properties that shape it and cripple it and limit it in ways that negate anything extraordinary.
+It spoils the divine, turning it mundane, giving it properties that shape it and cripple it and limit it in ways that negate the extraordinary.
 They give it a human body, creating the anthropo-God (how unimaginative and self-centered and utterly narcissistic); or an animal body, forging the elephant-headed Ganesha (yes, our gods are hybrids of animals and humans!
-Sounds legit!); or race — they give God race, ethnicity! — cooking up the Arab Allah, the Crystal Meth Jesus etc.
+Sounds legit!); or race and skin color (they give God race! ethnicity! pigmentation! human culture!) — cooking up the Arab Allah, the Crystal Meth Jesus etc.

-They give it gender, giving rise to the all-too popular and strangely monolithic (even as it poses as all-encompassing and all-accepting and nurturing) Feminine Energy/Aspect/Abstraction.
+They give the divine gender, giving rise to the all-too popular and strangely monolithic (even as it poses as all-encompassing and all-accepting and nurturing) Feminine Energy/Aspect/Abstraction.